qq431169079/ShadowSuiteFramework/README.md

       [6] Type 'full update' on Shadow Suite's console to update the program and dependencies.
       [7] Type 'help' on Shadow Suite's console to see the help menu.

+      -To see more installation guides, see MANUAL file.

 2.Questions?
 Feature requests?
 Bugs?